Revisiting Image Manipulation Localization under Realistic Manipulation Scenarios: Method

 At each stage, image and mask tokens are concatenated, passed through a Mix Transformer block, and split again into two streams, enabling joint reasoning while preserving modality-specific information.

-\paragraph{Transition Gated Fusion.} To capture manipulation cues, we introduce a TransitionGatedFusion module at each scale (Figure~\ref{fig:framework}(C)).
+\paragraph{Transition Gated Fusion.} To capture manipulation cues, we introduce a Transition Gated Fusion(TGF) module at each scale (Figure~\ref{fig:framework}(C)).
 Given image and mask features, we compute:

 where $W_I$ and $W_M$ are $1{\times}1$ convolutions, $\sigma(\cdot)$ is the sigmoid function, and $\odot$ denotes element-wise multiplication.
-This cross-gating mechanism ensures that image features are modulated by mask context and vice versa, focusing attention on evolving manipulated regions.
+This transition-gating mechanism ensures that image features are modulated by mask context and vice versa, focusing attention on evolving manipulated regions.

 \paragraph{Decoder and Mask Prediction.} Fused features from all scales are upsampled and concatenated with mask features:

 where $\uparrow$ indicates progressive upsampling by a factor of $2$ at each stage.
 A $1{\times}1$ convolutional classifier then outputs per-pixel class probabilities: